How to get Hot Water in a Van

 - You now have a much longer coolant line than before so will need to top up your engine coolant to account for this.

 - Run the engine to get rid of any air and then check your coolant level again.
 Make sure if you need to top up again that you wait for it to cool and de-pressurise.

 - We insulated all the hose running to and from our water tank using pipe lagging and foil bubble wrap.
 This was both to protect the pipe work and ensure minimal heat loss.

 5. Insulate Internally

-- Our tank is insulated but still gets warm, and the pipes running into it from the engine are too hot to touch.
+- Our tank is insulated but still gets warm, and the pipes running into it are too hot to touch.